-The line of credit reverse mortgage is still the most popular option for senior borrowers when choosing how to access their funds with their reverse mortgage.
+The reverse mortgage line of credit is still the most popular option for senior borrowers when choosing how to access their funds with their reverse mortgage.
 According to AARP, borrowers have recognized this choice at about 66% of the time when obtaining a reverse mortgage as being the right choice for them.
 The credit line option allows borrowers a great deal of freedom when planning their finances.
-Borrowers like the fact that they can take as much as they want when the loan funds and then can take the funds only as needed from there.
+Homeowners like the fact that they can take as much as they want when the loan funds and then can take the funds only as needed from there.

 But since the credit line reverse mortgage is only available in an adjustable rate, many may wonder why this option is even more popular than the fixed rate that is also available.
 The answer is flexibility.
 The fixed rate reverse mortgage option has only one way you can take your funds and that is all in a lump sum at the very beginning.
 This option is fine if you need all the funds at the start, for example to pay off an existing mortgage or for other purposes.
 However, if you want to be able to access your funds as you go, the fixed rate option will not work.
 The credit line gives the borrowers the option of taking as much money as they wish at initial funding, but then with the remaining funds the borrowers can access the funds as they desire.

 But there are other benefits to the line of credit reverse mortgage as well.
 For one, the borrower does not accrue interest on any portion of the funds that are not being used.
 Borrowers who do not have an immediate need for funds do not have to pay interest on the funds as long as they remain un-borrowed and available to the borrower.